w5xd/NyeVikingPowerMonitor/README.md

 It has space for only a single AA battery, and this power meter will run on that single AA cell for a while.
 Or wire in the original 4 by AA NiCd cells.</p>
 <p>For battery operation, a substitution can improve
 current draw from the original LM324 op-amp.
-Substitute an LMC6044 CMOS op-amp to get its quiescent current drain down below 1mA.</p>
+Substitute an LMC6044 CMOS op-amp, and I measure a drop in overall current consumption down by about 1mA from before: from 52 mA down to 51mA when measured in the 12VDC line to the external DC input and while the software is not in power down mode.</p>
 <p>Measuring current drain with the UNO makes me believe that long term battery
 operation with it is probably not viable.
 Activation of the power shut down code in PowerMeter.cpp, drops current drain for the assembly, with the original LM324